Epistates/turbomcp/crates/turbomcp-cli/MIGRATION.md

 - ✅ Cohesive with rest of TurboMCP
 - ✅ Showcases the power of `turbomcp-client`
 - ✅ Enterprise-ready CLI
-- ✅ Competitive with other MCP CLIs
+- ✅ Production-grade MCP tooling

 ## Next Steps